-PulseAudio is a powerful cross-platform sound server.
+PulseAudio is a powerful cross-platform (meaning that it can be used on different operating system environments) sound server.
 You can use it to directly access your audio hardware and carry the audio signals to output devices.
-Or because of the way it’s designed, you can use it as an a front-end for the existing, much older and mature sound servers such as ALSA (it’s primarily an API for accessing audio drivers), OSS etc as well.
+Or because of the way it’s designed, you can use it as an a front-end for the existing, much older and mature sound servers, such as ALSA (it’s primarily an API for accessing audio drivers), OSS etc as well.

 The thing about PulseAudio is that (at least in my experience) it gives you all these awesome features, but for some reason it has never worked that well for me.
 But ALSA on the other hand has always been an extremely stable one and has worked on all of my audio hardware devices.

 Now in Ubuntu Linux, few years ago they decided to use PulseAudio as the default sound server.
 But since PulseAudio cannot directly communicate with the audio hardware, it still needs tools like ALSA to function.
 So what happens is that, after mixing the audio (on software level), PulseAudio simply ‘hands it over’ to ALSA, and ALSA takes in from there.

 Anyhow, in my case, I suspect that it’s this, the bad communication between ALSA -> PulseAudio, is the reason for most of these issues, because every time I enable “audio amplification” in PulseAudio, my audio output mutes (update: This is no longer true.
 PulseAudio works really well under my new Dell notebook) .

 Now in the past I used to use the PulseAudio Configuration window to disable this audio amplification but in Ubuntu 11.10 Pulse just enables this audio amplification automatically.
 So most of the time I end up no sound outputs at all.